Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.2.c.** What are the primary evidence in support of the claim?(1-2 sentences)

-**Q.2.d.** Take a look at Figure-1 below  (reporduced from the paper).
+**Q.2.d.** Take a look at Figure-1 below  (reproduced from the paper).
 Briefly describe what are the inputs and the output to this logic device?
 (Bullet points)

 **Q.2.e.** Does the presented logic device (Figure-1) use a *Common Signal Carrier*?
 Why or Why not?
 (1-2 sentences)